quist00/python-humanities-lesson/episodes/working-with-sql.md

   includes book's Title, Author, and mms_id.
 How many records are returned?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+## Storing data: CSV vs SQLite

+Storing your data in an SQLite database can provide substantial performance improvements when reading/writing compared to CSV.
+The difference in performance becomes more noticable as the size of the dataset grows (see for example [these benchmarks][these benchmarks]).

 ## Storing data: Create new tables using Pandas